 Where practicable, users may remain anonymous or use a pseudonym.

 Collecting personal information from third parties

-Safe Work Australia usually collects personal information directly from the individual concerned or another person authorised by that individual.
-In some cases it will be collected from a third party if authorised or required by law.
+We will usually collect personal information directly from the individual concerned or another person authorised by that individual.
+In some cases, personal information may be collected from a third party if authorised or required by law.

 - IP address and location (city-level)

 - the date, time, and length of visits

 - the pages accessed and the documents downloaded